SergioBonaqueGonzalez/Shack-Hartmann-Simulator/README.md

-This program was created by Sergio Bonaque-Gonzalez sergio.bonaque@um.es
+This program was created by Sergio Bonaque-Gonzalez sergio.bonaque@um.es www.linkedin.com/in/sergiobonaque

+This script is open to contributions.
+I hope in the near future will be a very complete simulator.
-It is a simple shack-Hartmann simulator which include the following features;
+At the moment it is a shack-Hartmann simulator which includes the following features;
 Customization of:
     Resolution of CCD
     PixelSize